 Mauna Lani is located on the Kohala Coast on the Big Island of Hawaii.
 The resort includes the Mauna Lani Bay Hotel & Bungalows, Mauna Lani Spa and Mauna Lani's Francis H. I'i Brown North and South Courses.
 Mauna Lani is a green resort known for its devotion to preserving the cultural of Hawai'i.
 Mauna Lani historian Danny Akaka oversees the resort's effort to share the Hawaiian culture and rich heritage of Kalahuipua'a.
 The resort is nationally recognized for its Hawaiian Green Sea Turtle (honu) Program, cultural activities, and historic fishponds.

 The 341 accommodations include guest rooms, suites and five ocean Bungalows.
-The Bungalows were completely renovated in 2012 and guestrooms and suites were refreshed in 2013/2014.
 Each guestroom features a private lanai, desk & chairs, coffee table, couch, two phones, WiFi, internet access, 47" HDTV, personal bar, safe, double and king size beds, refrigerator, clock radio, make-up mirror, hair dryer, umbrella & bathrobe.
-The pool area was also refreshed and a new Moana (ocean) Hot tub was added in 2014.

 The five private Bungalows are secluded yet conveniently located within a minute's walk of the hotel.
 Privacy is maintained with a gated driveway and private access to the beach.
 Each bungalow features 4,000 sq ft of living space, including two bedrooms, three baths, a private swimming pool and whirlpool spa.